HL7/patient-reported-outcomes/source/pages/capstatements.md

 US Core Results Observation profile is optional and only needs to be supported if the answers to the questions in the QuestionnaireResponse are translated to Observations.

 **Note3**
-Some sites are planning to use ProcedureRequest to capture the ordering of a PROM instrument to a specific patient.
+Some sites are planning to use ServiceRequest to capture the ordering of a PROM instrument to a specific patient.

 **Feedback Required**
-We are requesting feedback from pilot sites and challenge participants on whether the use of US CoreResults and/or ProcedureRequest should be mandated or left optional.
+We are requesting feedback from pilot sites and challenge participants on whether the use of US CoreResults and/or ServiceRequest should be mandated or left optional.

 ---